Chowka bhara: Play

-The game is controlled by throwing four cowry shells and counting how many are 'as it is' versus those that land 'inverted': if all four shells land inverted it is called "ashta" and if all land as it is then it is called an "chamma".
+The game is controlled by throwing four cowry shells and counting how many are 'as it is' versus those that land 'inverted': if all four shells land inverted it is called "ashta" and if all land as it is then it is called a "chamma".

 Each player takes a turn to roll the cowrie shells.
 The mouth of the shell landing upwards has a value of 1 and downwards has a value of 0.
 However, if every shell shows a value of 0, then the value of the roll is 8 and if all of them shows a value of 1, then the value of the roll is 4.
 Therefore, the possible values are 1, 2, 3, 4 and 8.
 Casting 4 or 8 gives the player an additional turn, which can continue until that player rolls a number other than 4 or 8 (namely 1, 2, or 3).

 Depending on the number rolled, the player can move one (or more) of their pawns that many number of squares on the board.
 Each player has a fixed path to move pawns, which is in an anti-clockwise direction.
 The path for Player 1 is given in the example diagram.
 Each player's piece must completely traverse the outer squares before moving into the inner squares.